ecravikr/Memeful/README.md

   -- author
   -- follow link

-Need to implement avatar who commented - Placehoder image is implemented
+Need to implement avatar who commented - Placehoder image is implemented.
+Need to work on branding to match given UI/UX in some cases.

 # Issue
 Observed that, details screen poster display not with proper size